emaiannone/tools-tutorial/findsecbugs/README.md

 - `Java` 8

-Make sure the project to test is compiled.
+Make sure the project to analyze is compiled.
 For Maven-based projects, you can use:

 ```sh
 cd <PATH-PROJECT>